Site icon Regpack

 They may say that you have to spend money to make money—but how much is too much?

 The best way to think about your expenses is to measure them as a percentage of revenue.
-The optimal average expense percentage varies by industry, service or product type, and even the individual business in question.
+The optimal average expense percentage varies by industry, service, or product type.

 Speaking extremely generally, it may be optimal for your business to keep costs and taxes within 80-95% of your gross revenue.
-But benchmarks vary widely by industry and other factors.
+However, benchmarks vary widely by industry and other factors.

 Industry averages for each sector below indicate the average benchmarks for net profit margin and gross profit margin.